Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 **NOTICE!**

-Notice that in this app you’ve decided to just hard-code the route paths as strings.
+Notice in this app you decided to just hard-code the route paths as strings.
 In the lesson on routing, you opted to pull your routes from a `routes.js` file and dynamically loop through them.
 To keep the overhead a little lower in this more complex dino app, you’ve chosen the direct paths-as-a-string approach, but you just as easily use whatever method you like here.
 As long as each `Route` component has a path attribute to match against a URL and a `component` attribute to know what to render when the path matches, the routing system is happy.

 So, each `Route` component here matches a path and renders the correct component to handle it.
 You have one final, non-explicit `Route`, which will be rendered if nothing else matches.
 For example, if a user navigates to `/apples`, you don’t have a matching route for that, and this catch-all block of JSX will be rendered.
 It’s just a simple `h1` element explaining the classic ‘404 - Page not found’ message and giving users a way out, back to the safety of the home page.

 #### Completed component

 With everything finished in the App component, it should look like this:

+:writing_hand:

 <details>
 <summary>src/App.js</summary>